padmaashini/institute-film-awards/README.md

 4. Movies in search results can be added and removed from the nomination list.
 5. If a search result has already been nominated, disable its nominate button.
 6. Display a banner when the user has 5 nominations.

+The images used in this project are from Unsplash (https://unsplash.com/) and are freely-usable.